-Certain states and localities prohibit the sale of certain beverages unless a deposit or tax is charged for containers.
+Certain states and localities require a deposit or tax on the sale of certain beverages.
 These requirements vary by each jurisdiction.
 Similar legislation has been proposed in certain other states and localities, as well as by Congress.
 We are unable to predict whether such legislation will be enacted or what impact its enactment would have on our business, financial condition or results of operations.